 Researchers Michael Greenstone, Santosh Harish and Anant Sudarshan have some news for us.
 Hard data that shows that the Odd-Even plan reduced pollution by significant levels in Delhi.
 The headline: this study finds there was an 18% reduction in PM 2.5 due to the pilot during the hours that the rule was…

-nimboo pani: challenges and triumphs
+Nimboo pani: challenges and triumphs

-there has been some complaint from some quarters that i have not recently provided any update about my life, reserving blog posts for slightly more wonky topics. this post will be a small antidote.* in delhi, one way of dealing with the energy-sapping heat is nimboo pani — literally “lemons water” but in actuality lemonadeContinue reading “nimboo pani: challenges and triumphs”
+There has been some complaint from some quarters that I have not recently provided any update about my life, reserving blog posts for slightly more wonky topics.
+This post will be a small antidote.* In Delhi, one way of dealing with the energy-sapping heat is nimboo pani — literally “lemons water” but in actuality lemonadeContinueContinue reading “Nimboo pani: challenges and triumphs”